rs-runner

 RS - Run Scripts CLI

-RS was created to address my frustration with working in multiple projects that use different package managers and have various scripts defined, and to provide a simple and intuitive way to list and execute npm scripts without having to remember the exact syntax or navigate through your project's configuration.
+RS was created to address my frustration with working in multiple projects that use different package managers and have various scripts defined, and to provide a simple and intuitive way to list and execute npm scripts without having to remember the exact syntax or navigate through a project's configuration.

 Package Manager Agnostic: RS automatically detects whether your project uses npm, yarn, pnpm, or bun, eliminating the need to remember or switch between different commands.